Synthetixio/SIPs/content/sccp/sccp-242.md

 Given the recent release of [SIP-267](https://sips.synthetix.io/sips/sip-267/) as well as the 1inch integration [SCCP-288](https://sips.synthetix.io/sips/sip-288/), the standard atomic exchange fees can be increased, given that users that utilize synth exchanges over 1inch benefit from the overriden parameters.
 This sccp, helps lean against the 1 block uniswap latency.

+## Copyright
-## CopyrightCopyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
+Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).